nebulazorua/andromeda-engine-legacy/README.md

 # Archived!
 You should be using [Troll Engine](https://github.com/riconuts/FNF-Troll-Engine) if you want to keep using my work (i.e for modcharting), or you should be using something like [Maru Funkin'](https://github.com/MaybeMaru/Maru-Funkin) if you are averse to using a Psych-derived project.

+# Old README

 # BEFORE PUTTING AN ISSUE IN, MAKE SURE YOU'RE ON HAXE 4.2.5!